Education and Community

 Community & Outreach

 Culture Mill collaborates in organizing social events with an arts focus, in and around Saxapahaw as a way to enrich our local and larger communities.
-This season, The Mary Duke Biddle Foundation has awarded us a grant to produce the project: "Articulating Value in The Arts" - an upcoming series of conferences and a publication around how artists define the value of their artwork and their labor.
-Other examples include the long-running Saturdays in Saxapahaw music series, which runs weekly throughout the summer months, drawing hundreds and sometimes thousands of visitors from the region to sit out on a hill listening to live musicians and supporting local artisans.
-Social dancing events, such as The Haw River Tango Marathon, takes place in the winter, drawing visitors to Saxapahaw from as far away as Atlanta, Boston and Montreal.
+The Mary Duke Biddle Foundation recently awarded us a grant to produce the project: "Articulating Value in The Arts" - a series of conferences and a publication around how artists define the value of their artwork and their labor.
+We also believe in sharing our resources, such as the Culture Mill Lab, which we make available to our greater community through our Open Space Policy.
 For upcoming community events, please visit the CALENDAR section of our website.